Baptouuuu/Sy/docs/book/fundamentals.md

 ### Routing

-This framework is built with app in minds, ones that can be run outside a browser context, meaning one where there is no url bar.
-So it has been decided to not implement a feature that has no real meaning in certain contexts.
-(After all, did you see a route in your Photoshop to remember where you were last time you used it?)
+Well in fact the framework expose a routing mechanism, but like no other framework, it's optional.
+This is done because you may build an app working outside a browser, and so has no url bar.
+That way you have the choice to whether or not use routes.

 ### Two way data binding